Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Discussion and Conclusion

-Our study is based on the RPC8.5 configuration of the CESM1 Large Ensemble simulations (\href{https://www.cesm.ucar.edu/projects/community-projects/LENS/instructions.html}{data instructions}).
-The data is freely available (\href{https://www.cesm.ucar.edu/projects/community-projects/LENS/data-sets.html}{https://www.cesm.ucar.edu/projects/community-projects/LENS/data-sets.html}).
-The source code for all experiments is accessible at (\href{https://github.com/philine-bommer/Climate_X_Quantus}{Github Source Code}).
-All experiments and code are based on Python v3.7.6, Numpy v1.19 \citep{Harris2020}, SciPy v1.4.1 \citep{Virtanen2020}, Matplotlib v3.2.2 \citep{Hunter2007}, and colormaps provided by Matplotlib v3.2.2 \citep{Hunter2007}.
-Additional Python packages used for development of the ANN, explanation methods and evaluation include Keras/TensorFlow \citep{Abadi2016}, iNNvestigate \citep{Alber2019} and Quantus \citep{Hedstroem22}.
+\paragraph*{Data availability statement.} Our study is based on the RPC8.5 configuration of the CESM1 Large Ensemble simulations (\url{https://www.cesm.ucar.edu/projects/community-projects/LENS/instructions.html}).
+The data is freely available (\url{https://www.cesm.ucar.edu/projects/community-projects/LENS/data-sets.html}).
+The source code for all experiments will be accessible at (\url{https://github.com/philine-bommer/Climate_X_Quantus}).
+All experiments and code are based on Python v3.7.6, Numpy v1.19 \citep{Harris2020}, SciPy v1.4.1 \citep{Virtanen_2020}, and colormaps provided by Matplotlib v3.2.2 \citep{Hunter_2007}.
+Additional Python packages used for the development of the ANN, explanation methods, and evaluation include Keras/TensorFlow \citep{Abadi2016}, iNNvestigate \citep{Alber2019} and Quantus \citep{Hedstroem22}.
 We implemented all explanation methods except for NoiseGrad and FusionGrad using iNNvestigate \citep{Alber2019}.
 For XAI methods by \citep{Bykov2021a} and Quantus \citep{Hedstroem22} we present a Keras/TensorFlow \citep{Abadi2016} adaptation in our repository.
 All dataset references are provided throughout the study.